rohitchavan-git/Learn-Java-8-Stream/README.md

    * Find all traders from Nanded and sort them by name.
    * Return a string of all traders’ names sorted alphabetically.
    * Are any traders based in Osmanabad?
-   * Print all transactions’ values from the traders living in Cambridge.
+   * Print all transactions’ values from the traders living in Nanded.
    * What’s the highest value of all the transactions?
    * Find the transaction with the smallest value.
 ## Database Design